silexclouds/AnomalyDetection/README.md

 It is highly recommended to create a new conda environment to install geemap.
 Follow the commands below to set up a conda environment and install geemap and, which includes all the optional dependencies of geemap:

 conda create -n [environment name]
 To create an environment in which you can work and install the following packages you can use the file .condarc , and putting it into the user folder (naming it “.condarc”), and in the Anaconda prompt the following line “conda config”.
-An example of a **.condarc** file is attched on PythonNotebook folder.
+An example of a **.condarc** file is attched on PythonNotebook repository folder, that must be copied in the user folder (i.e.: c:\Users\<username>)

 Example of .condarc file: